ESOL

 NZQA Info

-Demonstrate understanding of simple spoken instructions in everyday situations (EL)
+Listen to and understand simple English language spoken instructions in everyday situations

 Level: 1